anchaubey/dot123/README.md

 ## Configuration

-- The default configuration has already been set into the configuraiton.
+- The default configuration has already been set into the integration.sh file.
 Please follow the below steps to modify desired paramater according to the environment

 - **KUBE_CONTEXT="to be updated here"**